-The ISA transfer rules are complex (albeit simplified in 2024/25) and leave discretion for providers on whether to accept transfers in, although they are obliged to allow full transfers out.
+The ISA transfer rules are complex (albeit simplified last year) and leave discretion for providers on whether to accept transfers in, although they are obliged to allow full transfers out.
 Funds transferred between ISAs or between the cash and stocks and shares components generally do not count as fresh subscriptions.